Descent (Star Trek: The Next Generation): Home video releases

 "Descent, Part I" and "Descent, Part II" was released on LaserDisc in the United Kingdom in January 1996.
 The PAL format optical disc had a runtime of 88 minutes, including both Parts of episode using both sides of the disc (CLV).
-The 12 inch optical disc retailed for 19.99 pounds when it came out.
+The 12 inch optical disc retailed for £19.99 GBP when it came out.

 In the United States, the episodes was released in LaserDisc in two separate iterations, with Part I paired with "Timescape" and Part II paired with "Liaisons".
 The "Timescape" and "Descent, Part I" disc released in NTSC format on November 17, 1998.
 The "Descent, Part II" and "Liaisons" released in NTSC format on November 24, 1998.
 Both were 12 inch optical discs with both sides used for a total of 92 minutes runtime, and retailed for US$34.98, they were published by Paramount Home Video and made by Pioneer USA.

 Descent was also released on VHS tape.

 "Descent, Part I" was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version of "Descent Part I" was released on Blu-ray optical disc, on June 24, 2014.